Patrice Failor Pictures: James Comey’s Wife Of 31 Years In The Spotlight Amid New Book, Attacks From Trump

 — Shirley James @joylynbest (@joylynbest) June 9, 2017

 Failor has also been brought up as Donald Trump launches into a series of attacks against James Comey.
-Trump has called Comey a “slimeball” on Twitter, prompting defenders to note that Comey has been faithfully married to his wife for 31 years while Trump is married three times and accused of having multiple affairs.
+Trump has called Comey a “slimeball” on Twitter, prompting defenders to note that Comey has been faithfully married to his wife for 31 years while Trump has married three times and is accused of having multiple affairs.

 Patrice Failor now continues to gain attention as James Comey’s book is released, with pictures of the couple spreading across social media, and the spotlight will likely grow even larger after Comey’s book is released.